rsuite/rsuite/docs/pages/guide/composition/en-US/index.md

 ## Third-party routing library

-The navigation component of React Suite supports the `linkAs` prop, which is used to receive the component type of a third-party routing library.
+The navigation component of React Suite supports the `as` prop, which is used to receive the component type of a third-party routing library.
 Included components: `Dropdown`, `Breadcrumb`, `Nav`.

 ### next/link